mdeforestbrown/https-github.com-mdeforestbrown-challenge-pseudonymization-avimoondra/INSTRUCTIONS.md

 ## Future Improvements

 - Add data validation rules for blood type
-- Add batch/stream processing for larger files, with progress logs if streaming or batching
+- Add progress logs for streaming
+- Remove in-mem approach in favor of streaming (just including both for demo purposes)
 - Better CLI flags (e.g. help, configuration options for batching or streaming, etc.)
 - Package as executable for easier distribution and use
+- Add linter/formatter for codebase